hussamfyi/hussamfyi.github.io/_posts/2023-08-02-do-you-trust-yourself.md

 Here's Dustin's response:

 > I know going in there that it's a fight.
-And bad things are probably going to happen.
-I'd love to go in there, clean the guy up, get out scratch-free and meet my family after.
-But I expect [bad things] to happen in these fights and **I trust myself to find a way to persevere and find an opening, and just stay in there...I don't know...I just trust myself.**
+And bad things are probably going to happen...**I trust myself to find a way to persevere and find an opening, and just stay in there...I don't know...I just trust myself.**

-That last bit about trusting one's self struck a deep chord with me.
+Unfortunately, Dustin didn't win that fight on Saturday.
+But that's the nature of fighting.
+You can spend days, weeks and months preparing for it, but one wrong move and you're laid out on the canvas unconscious.

+Still Dustin's loss doesn't take away from the power of his words, because on any risky path, we can still choose to trust ourselves and figure things out.

+After quitting my full-time job as a product manager last year, my biggest struggle has been figuring out how to balance work and play.
+More specifically, how do I carve out time to develop new skills and work on things that energize me, especially if there isn't an immediate monetary gain.

+I'm embarking on that journey today.
+To write more.
+To practice design.
+To sketch again.
+These are things I loved to do as a kid, but I foolishly gave them up because I convinced myself I had to in order to be a functioning adult.

+I don't know when I'll go back to full-time work or how I'm going to make money.
+And that's okay.
+Dustin's quote is a helpful reminder: You can trust yourself.
+Reflect on all of your past successes - these are real data points you can reference at anytime.
+Let them sit in the back of your mind, and call on them when the path seems foggy.
+Trust that you'll persever and find an opening to thrive.

+For now, my only goal for the next week is to play more.
+That's it.
+To use a digital or physical canvas as my playground for creative exploration and self-expression.

+Each day, I'll commit to:
+- Publishing 1 essay (150 to 300 words)
+- Practicing design for at least 2 hours
+- Sketching for 1 hour

+I trust myself to stick to that, and figure things out.